West Torrens Football Club: Change of Name to West Torrens (1897)

+Premierships and Star Players

 In its history of almost 100 years, West Torrens won only four premierships; conversely, however, they only slumped to the wooden spoon on six occasions, evidence that they were generally quite competitive.

 Despite their relative lack of team success, winning only four SANFL Premierships and one Night Premiership in their history (1924, 1933, 1945, 1953 and 1983 (night)), West Torrens boasted some of the best individual players ever to play Australian rules football.
+The club also won the 1918 Patriotic Premiership an unofficial league competition during World War 1.
+During World War II, West Torrens merged with Port Adelaide Football Club and won the 1942 premiership.

 Players such as 1946 and 1947 Magarey Medallist, 1953 All-Australian and 1953 premiership captain Bob Hank, triple Magarey Medal winner (1955, 1958 & 1963), 1956 All-Australian and '53 premiership player Lindsay Head and former Australian Test cricketer Neil Hawke were all star players for the club.

+Merger with Woodville

 The club reached the finals for the last time in 1980 and by 1982 there were calls for West Torrens to merge with another club.
 In 1990, with the imminent entry of the South Australian-based Adelaide Crows into the national Australian Football League (AFL), it was decided that West Torrens and Woodville would amalgamate.
 In an apt moment, Woodville and West Torrens were drawn to play each other in their respective final games which was played at the Adelaide Oval.
 The two sides merged after the completion of the 1990 SANFL season and have since participated in the SANFL as the Woodville-West Torrens Eagles.